Library Talk Series (Jan – May)

-The Library Talk Series celebrates a 18-year community partnership of Greenville Chautauqua and the Greenville County Library System.
+The Library Talk Series celebrates a 19-year community partnership of Greenville Chautauqua and the Greenville County Library System.
 Talks are held at the Hughes Main Library, in downtown Greenville.

-The 2017 Talks feature: Eleanor Roosevelt, Abraham Lincoln, Walter Cronkite, Maya Angelou, and Cesar Chavez.
+The 2017 Talks featured: Eleanor Roosevelt, Abraham Lincoln, Walter Cronkite, Maya Angelou, and Cesar Chavez.